Generative Social Choice: Model

 \section{Model}

 Let $N$ be a set of $n$ \emph{agents}, and let $\mathcal{U}$ denote the \emph{universe of} (well-formed, on-topic) \emph{statements}, which may be finite or infinite.
 Each agent $i\in N$ has a \emph{utility function} $u_{i}:\mathcal{U}\to\mathbb{R}$ that maps statements to utilities.
-Whereas our positive results apply for arbitrary real-valued utility functions, our impossibilities will even hold in the restricted setting of \emph{approval utilities}, where utilities are 0 or 1, which much of the prior work has focused on.
+Whereas our positive results apply for arbitrary real-valued utility functions, our impossibilities will even hold in the restricted setting of \emph{approval utilities}, where utilities are 0 or 1, which much of the prior work has focused on \citep{LS23a}.
 An \emph{instance} of the statement-selection problem consists of $N$, $\mathcal{U}$, $\{u_{i}\}_{i\in N}$, and a \emph{slate size} $k\in\mathbb{N}_{\geq1}$.

 A \emph{democratic process} is an algorithm that, when run on an instance, returns a \emph{slate}, i.e., a multiset consisting of $k$ statements from the universe.\footnote{Allowing a slate to contain the same statements multiple times avoids technical problems with the edge case where generative queries return the same statement, in which case no query-based algorithm would be able to procure $k$ distinct statements.
-We also believe this choice to be suitable for our application domain, where representing multiple segments of the population by identical statements might be appropriate in certain cases, for example if all agents in these segments have identical preferences.
-For ease of exposition, we will slightly abuse notation and treat slates as if they were sets; essentially assuming that different generative queries do not return exactly the same statement.} Crucially, this algorithm receives only $N$ and $k$ in its input, but not $\mathcal{U}$ or the $u_{i}$, which it must instead access through queries as we describe below.
+We also believe this choice to be suitable for our application domain, where representing multiple segments of the population by identical statements might sometimes be appropriate, for example if all agents in these segments have identical preferences.
+For ease of exposition, we will slightly abuse notation and treat slates as if they were sets; this essentially amounts to assuming that different generative queries do not return exactly the same statement.} Crucially, this algorithm receives only $N$ and $k$ in its input, but not $\mathcal{U}$ or the $u_{i}$, which it must instead access through queries as we describe below. {Note that our model treats the desired slate size $k$ as fixed.
+In settings where a range of slate sizes is permissible, one can use the democratic process to produce slates of all valid sizes and then select the slate maximizing a measure of fit, analogously to determining the number of clusters in clustering~\cite[][p.\ 126 ff.]{ELL+11}.}

 For convenience, we denote the $r$th largest element in a finite set $X$ of real numbers (for $1 \leq r \leq |X|$) by $\rthlargest{r}(X)$.
-To deal with edge cases, we set $\rthlargest{0}(X) = \infty$ for all sets $X$.
+To deal with edge cases, we set $\rthlargest{0}(X) \coloneqq \infty$ for all sets $X$.